 - Charles V the Wise (reigned 1364-1380) was Jean's son.
 Through a combination of pluck, bribery, and dirty fighting (often performed by the Constable Bertrand du Guesclin, who once conquered a castle by dressing his soldiers like the opponent), he managed to recover much of the territory the English had seized from the French crown.
 He died in 1380, leaving the throne to his 12-year-old son.

-- Charles VI the Beloved or the Mad (reigned 1380-1422) was Charles's son by his queen, Jeanne de Bourbon.
+- Charles VI the Beloved or the Mad (reigned 1380-1422) was Charles's son by his queen, Jehanne de Bourbon.
 Insanity ran in his mother's family, and throughout his life Charles suffered bouts of psychosis.
 He would randomly murder men out of paranoia, believed he was made of glass, and even underwent an exorcism.
 His grandson Henry VI of England was also insane.
 When the English invaded France, he signed a treaty disinheriting the dauphin and recognizing Henry V of England as his successor.
 The people of France thought Charles VI was cursed and suffered insanity because of their sins, hence the Beloved nickname.
 He died in 1422.

 - Charles VII (reigned 1422/1429-1461) Called "The Victorious" by his supporters, as the English were finally driven out during his reign, and Le bien-servi (the Well-Served) by his detractors, to indicate that most of the work was done for him.
-He was officially Charles VI's son, but his own mother, the beautiful Isabeau of Bavaria, claimed that he'd been fathered by Charles' brother, Louis d'Orléans.
+He was officially Charles VI's son, but there were rumors that he'd been fathered by Charles' brother, Louis d'Orléans.
 He's best known for his alliance with Joan of Arc.
 He had a phobia of bridges after watching Jean the Fearless murdered on a bridge.
 His later years were marred by a feud with his eldest son and the growth of a tumor on his jaw that prevented him from eating.
 He starved to death in 1461.